-A consultation is necessary for Dr. Sheen to determine if you suffer from simple snoring or OSA.
+A consultation is necessary for our dentist in Annapolis, MD to determine if you suffer from simple snoring or OSA.
 He is then able to offer oral appliance therapy.
 Sometimes called a snore guard, this is a custom fit mouthpiece similar to a night-guard, which you wear while you sleep to realign the jaw and open airways for breathing.

 Snoring Vs. Sleep Apnea

 What is the difference between Snoring and Sleep Apnea?

 Snoring is a symptom of Sleep Apnea.
 Snoring is a mild disorder that results from obstructed airways during sleep in which breathing becomes very loud.

 An estimated 18 million Americans suffer from Obstructive Sleep Apnea (OSA).
 OSA is a serious medical disorder and the most common form of sleep-related breathing disorders.
 Patients who suffer from OSA often stop breathing during their sleep for 10 or more seconds during the night.

 This deprives the internal organs of much needed oxygen, raising the risk for developing hypertension, cardiovascular disease or, stroke.
 If you already have heart disease or diabetes, OSA can exacerbate symptoms and make disease management more difficult.

 Common Signs of Sleep Apnea

 Although loud snoring is the most recognizable sign of a sleep disorder, there are other signs that indicate you may have sleep apnea if you are unaware that you snore.
 These can include:

 - Feeling groggy upon waking, even after “sleeping” a sufficient number of hours